demisto/content/Packs/GoogleThreatIntelligence/Integrations/GoogleThreatIntelligence/README.md

 ### Acquiring your API key

-Your API key can be found in your GoogleThreatIntelligence account user menu:
+Your API key can be found in your GoogleThreatIntelligence account user menu, clicking on your avatar:
 ![How to get api key in GoogleThreatIntelligence](https://files.readme.io/ddeb298-Screen_Shot_2019-10-17_at_3.17.04_PM.png) Your API key carries all your privileges, so keep it secure and don't share it with anyone.